ShahanMalik/Face_detection/README.md

 ## Dataset

-The model was trained using the [Face Detection Dataset](https://www.kaggle.com/datasets/fareselmenshawii/face-detection-dataset) from Kaggle.
+The model was fine-tuned using the [Face Detection Dataset](https://www.kaggle.com/datasets/fareselmenshawii/face-detection-dataset) from Kaggle.
 The dataset includes diverse images for robust face detection.

 ---